 Here are a few cheese recipes for anyone interested in trying out some fancy cheesemaking techniques.
 None of these are beginner recipes, however, if you’ve made a cooked rennet cheese before, then why not have some fun making pressed and pulled cheeses.

-- Whey ricotta is made from the proteins that coagulate when whey is super heated.
+- Whey ricotta is made from the proteins that coagulate when fresh whey is superheated.

-- Squeeky cheese curds are the first step to making hard cheese.
+- Squeaky cheese curds are the first step to making hard cheese.
 The curds are pressed, then dry-cooked (cheddared) to firm up the curds.

-- Farmhouse cheddar is a simple hard cheese that can be preserved with a washed rind, bandaged rind or waxed.
-It’s ready in 1-3 months, so a perfect hard cheese for beginners.
+- Farmhouse cheddar is a simple hard cheese that can be preserved with a washed rind, bandaged rind, or waxed.